 Mozambique: In presidential elections, incumbent Filipe Nyussi (Frelimo) wins 73.0% of the vote and Ossufo Momade (Renamo) 21.9%.
 Turnout is 50.7%.
 In parliamentary elections, Frelimo wins 184 of 250 seats and Renamo 60.

 Gibraltar: In parliamentary elections, the alliance of the Gibraltar Socialist Labour Party and Gibraltar Liberal Party wins 52.5% of the vote (10 of 17 seats [GSLP 7, GLP 3]), the Gibraltar Social Democrats 25.6% (6), and Together Gibraltar 20.5% (1).
 Turnout is 70.9%.

-United States: Energy Secretary Rick Perry's resignation, effective at the end of the year, is announced.
+United States: Energy Secretary Rick Perry's resignation, effective at the end of the year (subsequently specified to December 1), is announced.
 On October 18 President Donald Trump nominates Dan Brouillette to succeed Perry.